Lectem/YAECS/README.md

   It is actually undocumented and no comments were written, but it should come soon.

-#TODO
-*Implement spaces
+##TODO

-*Add systems
+  * Add systems
+  * Finish implmenting Spaces
+  * Comment the code
-*Add events or messages ?
+  * Add events or messages ?
+  * Add some examples
-*Test various storage solutions
+  * Test various storage solutions